Mayor Steve Leary

 Re-elected City Commissioner (Seat 1) in March 2017, Commissioner Seidel is serving his second term as City Commissioner.

-Commissioner Seidel has been a Florida resident since 1975 and a resident of Winter Park for the last 16 years.
+Commissioner Seidel has been a Florida resident since 1975 and a resident of Winter Park since 1997.
 He served on the Utility Advisory Board from 2008 to 2014 and chaired the board for four years.
-He has served on the Glenridge Middle School SAC (School Advisory Committee) for the last two years.
+He has served on the Glenridge Middle School School Advisory Committee (SAC).

 For his day job, Commissioner Seidel is a partner in an engineering and economic firm serving as Vice President and Chief Engineer.
 He has worked on projects throughout the State of Florida and is most proud of his dry pond in front of the Hollieanna Commercial Center designed in 1988 that still functions today.